anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

 lein run numbers.txt
 ```

-That should cover our refactorings for now.
+That should cover our refactoring for now.
 There would for sure be room for more improvements,
 but for now this should be enough.